MasaoFujii/pg_cheat_funcs/README.md

     -- Note that pg_stat_wal_receiver view is available in 9.6 or later =# SELECT pg_signal_process(pid, 'TERM') FROM pg_stat_wal_receiver;

+### void pg_get_priority(pid int)
+Return the scheduling priority of PostgreSQL server process.
+This function can get the priority of only postmaster, backend, walsender and walreceiver process.
+This function is restricted to superusers by default, but other users can be granted EXECUTE to run the function.

 ### void pg_process_config_file()
 Read and process the configuration file.
 Note that, if an error occurs, it's logged with DEBUG2 level.